Skip to content

 Click here to expand and minimize this container.

 Talkiatry is a top tier provider of insurance-friendly online psychiatry.
-Working exclusively with in-network patients makes it cost-effective for those whose insurance plan includes mental health benefits, but if you’re uninsured, you may want to consider options like Brightside Health instead.
+Working exclusively with in-network patients makes it cost-effective for those whose insurance plan includes mental health benefits, but if you’re uninsured or underinsured, you may want to consider options like Brightside Health instead.

 Another standout feature is Talkiatry’s allowance for longer-than-average appointment times, if needed.
 Your initial intake session lasts 60 minutes (or 75 minutes for children), giving you plenty of time to discuss your mental health history, goals, and treatment plan.
 Follow-ups range from 30 to 45 minutes—longer than most platforms—ensuring more personalized care.